OmarHayat-DEV/MMath-Sandbox/README.md

-# Transformers for short-term atmospheric prediction
+# Transformers for Contrail Risk Score

 Preliminary code for research project.
 Data can be downloaded with the following command from the Climate Data Store (CDS) at https://cds.climate.copernicus.eu/how-to-api.